Cumulative Dissertation

 A modification of the guidelines for cumulative dissertations were published on the 2nd July 2014 in the Bulletin of the TU Wien.

 Here you can find the guidelines for cumulative dissertations (only in German).
+A translation of these official guidelines is available in section TU Wien Guidelines.

 Procedure